jsdom/jsdom/Contributing.md

 If there is no official test covering the functionality you're after, then you can write your own.
 If you're not sure, you can always ask [public-webapps-testsuite@w3.org](mailto:public-webapps-testsuite@w3.org), [like I did](http://lists.w3.org/Archives/Public/public-webapps-testsuite/2012Aug/0001.html), or stop into the #whatwg IRC channel.
 You might want to submit a pull request to the web-platform-tests repo too!

+Next is performance:

+**Does my contribution significantly hinder or improve performance?**

+This project cares about performance.
+There are a number of benchmarks that you can run.
+If you suspect your contribution has an impact on the performance of existing functionality, make sure you run the benchmarks before and after your change so that you can compare.

+And also:

+**How fast is my new feature in comparison with other DOM implementations?**
+You can run the benchmarks using the native dom implementation of Chrome or Chromium.
+A comparison with jsdom will automatically be made for you.
+If your new feature is much slower than the alternative DOM implementation, there might be an unexpected bottleneck somewhere in your change.

 ## Running the tests

 First you'll want to `npm install`.
 To run all the tests, use `npm test`.